Balance of payment statistics

 The capital account of the balance of payments provides information on the acquisition of non-financial assets by residents in the rest of the world, or by non-residents in the compiling economy, for example investment in real estate.
 It also includes capital transfers by general government and financial, non-financial corporations, households or non-profit organisations (also specifically covering debt forgiveness).

 Direct investment implies that a resident direct investor makes an investment that gives control or a significant degree of influence on the management of an enterprise in another economy.
 Within this classification FDI in equity/investment fund shares (plus reinvestment of earnings where applicable) and in debt securities are distinguished.
 A breakdown is required for transactions by direct investor in direct investment enterprises, reverse investments and international transactions between fellow enterprises with the ultimate controlling parent being either resident or non-resident.
-More aspects are covered in a dedicated article on foreign direct investment.
+More aspects are covered in dedicated articles on foreign direct investment (in chapter 4).

 Portfolio investment records the transactions in negotiable financial securities with the exception of the transactions which fall within the definition of direct investment or reserve assets.
 Two main components are identified: equity securities and debt securities (bonds and notes or money market instruments).